UplinkCoder/metac/README.md

 It improves on C by providing more extensive meta programming capabilites than C.

+## Note

+This project is not currently finished and some items below descriped below might not be functional.

 During compilation you can have functions run and those functions can access the compiler via an API.
 (The same API is also exposed when using MetaC as a library, rather than a standalone compiler)

 # Compiler-API